greenelab/lab-website-template/README.md

 Files and folders to be edited by you.

-- `/blog`, `/contact`, etc - A sub-folder to make in the resulting site, eg `yoursite.com/blog`.
+- `/blog`, `/contact`, etc - A sub-folder to create in the resulting site, eg `yoursite.com/blog`.
-  You can create any folder you want, put an `index.md` in it, and link to it like any other page.
+  You can name a folder anything you want, put an `index.md` in it, and link to it like any other page.
-  To edit the links shown in the site header, see `/_includes/header.html`.
 - `/_data` - A place to put large, ordered lists of data that don't need individual generated pages.
   Your `research` and `resources` content live here.
 - `/_members` - Where your team member bios go.
-  Member bios can include a photo, role, group, and social media links.
+  Member bios can include a photo, role (researcher/programmer/etc), group (current/alumni/etc), and social media links.
   Each file will automatically generate its own page.
 - `/_posts` - Where your blog posts go.
   Name your post files in the format `YYYY-MM-DD-your-post-title.md`.